 formulate a proactive national policy on historic preservation.
 It specifically directs federal government

 agencies to take historic preservation into account in planning their initiatives and actions.
 Thus, the

 federal government is now a full partner and a leader in historic preservation."

 MAJOR PROVISIONS OF THE

-Do not dig anything that you believe is an artifact, or anything that is older than 100 years.
+As confusing as the above laws may seem, do not dig anything that you believe is an artifact, or anything that is older than 100 years.

 Especially if you are on any State Lands.

 If you want to detect on private property, then be sure you get written permission from the landowner.